The Data Compliance Laws You Need to Know About

 What Does the Future Hold?

 Multi-state operators would be wise to implement the strictest of data privacy policies to ensure compliance across the board.
 This will hopefully save you time in the future since you’ll know that your robust policy will likely cover additional regulations that pop up.
-Some tech providers like SMS, webinar, and email platforms already allow you to implement GDPR regulations, which isn’t a bad idea if you want to be ahead of the curve.
+Some tech providers like SMS, webinars, and email platforms already allow you to implement GDPR regulations, which isn’t a bad idea if you want to be ahead of the curve.

 Want help creating compliant dispensary advertising campaigns?
 Let's talk!
 Give us a call at 925-393-0444.